Cross-site Lookup column for SharePoint 2013 and SharePoint Online in Office 365

 In this article I would like to present our new solution Cross-site Lookup for SharePoint 2013 and SharePoint Online in Office 365.
 With help of this feature you can create lookup columns with quick search and asynchronous loading of results for lists and libraries to link data from any sites within a site collection.

 Now I will demonstrate our solution in action.
 In the root web of the root site collection I created a list of countries.
-Next I created a new site collection in the same web application and added a custom list to its root site and named it Target.
+Next I created a new subsite in the same site collection and added a custom list and named it Target.
 Ok, let’s create a new lookup column in Target list which links to Countries list in the root site collection.

 Open the view of Target list and click ‘Plumsail Lookup ‘ button in ‘List’ tab of the ribbon.